 Code Analyze

 Any translator has a thing called lexical analysis to analyze the source code before translating it.
-So the interpreter doesn’t take time to do the lexical analysis for the source code but the overall time is slower than the compiler.
+So the interpreter doesn’t take time to do the lexical analysis for the source code, but the overall time is slower than the compiler.

-But the compiler takes a while to do the lexical analysis for the source code and the overall time is faster than the interpreter.
+But the compiler takes a while to do the lexical analysis for the source code, and the overall time is faster than the interpreter.

-Editing the Source Code during the Executing
+Editing the Source Code during the execution

-As I mentioned, the overall execution in the interpreter is slower than in the compiler but it allows the developers to edit and update their code during the execution process.
+As I mentioned, the overall execution in the interpreter is slower than in the compiler, but it allows the developers to edit and update their code during the execution process.

 Throwing Error